imintinvestors/imintinvestors.com/content/article/20171101-imints-ride-hype-cycle.md

 ## Crunchfish

 Crunchfish used to build hand gesture identification software for smartphones.
 Oppo was one of their early adopters.
 As it turned out that the consumer value they added to a phone was probably to small for device makers to bother integrating and paying for it they instead _jumped on the virtual reality hype_.
 Hand gestures in virtual reality was the hype cycle they rode to the the stock market.
-The problem with VR seams to be that the Trough of Disillusionment can be long as we try to figure out what we should be using this wonderful technology for in real life.
+The problem with VR seems to be that the Trough of Disillusionment can be long as we try to figure out what we should be using this wonderful technology for in real life.

-Crunchfish solution to this seams to be _jump on another hype cycle_ by instead building technology for payments.
+Crunchfish solution to this seems to be _jump on another hype cycle_ by instead building technology for payments.